pelotech/data-sync-operator/README.md

 Once installed use the below make command to run the operator with hot reload enabled

 > **NOTE**:
-> While the `make dev` command will regenerate the manifests should changes occur you will need to manually install them.
+> The `make dev` command will regenerate the manifests; you will need to manually install them to reflect any changes.

 ```bash
 make dev